It took me a long time to post a pasty recipe here, largely because Cornish pasties are one of my favorite lunches and I wanted to get things right.

-The world loves mobile pockets of awesome, from Mexican empanadas and burritos to Chinese steamed pork buns to, well, yes, actual Hot Pockets.
+The world loves mobile pockets of awesome, from Mexican empanadas and Finnish meat pies to Chinese steamed pork buns to, well, yes, actual Hot Pockets.
 The portability and versatility of them are tailor made for busy humans.

 The pasty falls firmly into this category.
 A pasty, variously pronounced “pah-stee,” or “pay-stee,” but mostly with the nasal flat “a” that makes saying pasty a bit like the braying of a sheep.
 Originally from Cornwall, this is the quintessential lunch of miners.
 And miner brought pasties wherever they went.